-Information regarding full-time and part-time employment opportunities is available to current students, former students, and alumni through CollegeMatrix.
-CollegeMatrix is available through the MCC website and assists in the management of your job search activities including posting resumes, applying for jobs online and the op-
+Information regarding full-time and part-time employment opportunities is available to current students, former students, and alumni through

-Student Services portunity to search a database for current open positions.
+CollegeMatrix.
+CollegeMatrix is available through the MCC Web site and assists in the management of your job search activities including posting resumes, applying for jobs online and the opportunity to search a database for current open positions.
 For information about registering to use CollegeMatrix, contact the Counseling and Career Services Office at CCS@montcalm.edu or call (989) 328-1232.

-Tutorial Services
+Tutoring Services